torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 good amounts of memory savings.
 Some of the use cases include /tmp storage, use as swap disks, various caches under /var and maybe many more. :)

-Statistics for individual zram devices are exported through sysfs nodes at /sys/block/zram<id>/
+Statistics for individual zram devices are exported through sysfs analdes at /sys/block/zram<id>/

 Usage